protontypes/LibreSelery/README.md

   LIBRARIES_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
   ```

 8. Configure your distribution in the `selery.yml` in root of your target project. `simulation` is set `True` by default.
-You will need `COINBASE_TOKEN` and `COINBASE_SECRET` when setting Simulation to False in your selery.yml
+You will need the `COINBASE_TOKEN` and `COINBASE_SECRET` when setting Simulation to False in your selery.yml

 9. Run OpenSelery on the project folder you want to fund.
 This will send cryptocurrency to weighted random product contributors with a valid email address on the git platform or git commit: